graved/QuestProgressShare/README.md

 # QuestProgressShare
 Automatically syncs quest progress with your party in real time.
 Designed for smoother and more coordinated group questing without the need for manual updates or chat messages.

-If you encounter any issues or errors, please report them in the [bugtracker](https://github.com/Dreambjorn/QuestProgressShare/issues).
+If you encounter any issues or errors, please report them in the [bugtracker](https://github.com/graved/QuestProgressShare/issues).

-If you have any feature requests, please let me know [here](https://github.com/Dreambjorn/QuestProgressShare/issues).
+If you have any feature requests, please let me know [here](https://github.com/graved/QuestProgressShare/issues).

+## Acknowledgments
+Special thanks to Dreambjorn for continuing and evolving the original addon.

 ## Installation

 ### I. Manual Installation

-1. Download the latest version from the [releases page](https://github.com/Dreambjorn/QuestProgressShare/releases)
+1. Download the latest version from the [releases page](https://github.com/graved/QuestProgressShare/releases)
 2. Extract the archive and copy the `QuestProgressShare` folder to your `Interface/AddOns` folder

 ### II.
 Automatic Installation

 1. Go to the Addons tab in the Launcher
-2. Use the "Add new addon" button and enter the [repository link](https://github.com/Dreambjorn/QuestProgressShare.git) to install the addon
+2. Use the "Add new addon" button and enter the [repository link](https://github.com/graved/QuestProgressShare.git) to install the addon

 ## Usage
 - `/qps` to open the settings window